bsinou/pydia/README.md

 Main libraries are:

-- The Pydio Cells SDK for Java
+- The Cells SDK for Kotlin, generated from the swagger spec
 - AndroidX and JetPack
 - AWS S3 Client for Android
 - Glide